Groom Speech Help A-Z

 Don’t overdo them.
 The Groom traditionally toasts the bridesmaids at the very end, but you might also wish to toast your parents and your in-laws earlier in the speech.
 A toast to absent friends would usually be done by the Father of the Bride.

-If you’re not sure whether a line or topic is entirely suitable then imagine you’re addressing it to your Uncle Brian or your Auntie Beryl.
+If you’re not sure whether a line or topic is entirely suitable then imagine you’re addressing it to your Uncle Christopher or your Auntie Jenny.
 Will they crack a smile or look away in embarrassment?
 If it passes the older relative test, you’re probably safe.

 V is for variety